Glossary of baseball terms: stick it in his ear

 "Stick it in his ear!" is a cry that may come from fans in the stands, appealing to the home team pitcher to be aggressive (throw the ball at the opposing batter).
 The line is attributed originally, however, to Leo Durocher.

 stick it in his pocket

 Said of an infielder who secures a batted or thrown ball, but chooses to hold the ball rather than throwing to try for an out.
-For example, a shortstop might range in the hole to field a ground ball, but then elect to "stick it in his pocket" rather than attempting to throw to first base to put out the batter-runner, whether to avoid the possibility of a throwing error or to prevent another runner on base from advancing on the throw.
-Often happens on a ball hit so slowly that, by the time it's fielded, the runner(s) have already advanced so far that a throw and catch for a force out is unlikely or impossible.
+For example, a shortstop might range in the hole to field a ground ball, but then elect to "stick it in his pocket" rather than attempting to throw to first base to put out the batter-runner, whether to avoid the possibility of a throwing error, to prevent another runner on base from advancing on the throw or, most often, because the ball was hit slowly enough that, by the time it's fielded, the runner(s) have already advanced so far that a throw and catch for a force-out is unlikely.